 If doing the whole ridge walk, you will hike over 3 more summits (4 in total plus many smaller bumps), before descending to Little Highwood Pass Day Use Area, visible for much of the way down.
 A creek crossing and bit of route finding are required at the north end of the trail.

 Pocaterra Ridge is a spectacular hike year round, but even better during larch season.
-To avoid the crowds, go early or midweek!
+To avoid the crowds and get parking, go early or midweek!

 Pocaterra Cirque/Ridge Trail at a Glance